 Sign up for your free Give a Craft Beer Trail digital passport

-Our popular Give a Craft® Beer Passport is back with 13 breweries and a new digital passport, making signing up easier than ever before!
+Our popular Give a Craft® Beer Passport is back (and expanded!) with 16 breweries in the 269 area code, and check in a digital passport, making signing up easier than ever before!
 (Don’t worry– no app is required.)
-Read more here for our reasons why you should register to get your Give a Craft® beer passport, or go here to sign up right away!
+Go here to sign up right away!

 Tip 3: Shop Sustainably

 Avoid the use of plastic bags by bringing along a reusable tote!
-This is one of the easiest and most simple decisions that you can commit to daily that can make a huge impact.
-If you don’t already have a reusable tote, we included some that we’re loving right now above, and also linked below.
+This is one of the most straightforward check indecisions check that you can commit to daily that can make a huge impact.
+If you don't already have a reusable tote, we included some that we're loving right now and linked below.

 Featured totes from:

-In fact, that last quote is written in big bold and cursive letters by the front door.
-Bee Joyful is located on the Kalamazoo Mall and features plastic free alternatives and eco friendly products like beeswax wraps, wool dryer balls, wooden baby rattles, metal bento lunch boxes, laundry detergent and so much more!
+That last quote is written in big bold and cursive letters by the front door.
+Bee Joyful is located in the Kalamazoo Mall and features plastic-free alternatives and eco-friendly products like beeswax wraps, wool dryer balls, wooden baby rattles, metal bento lunch boxes, laundry detergent, and so much more!

-So often, living an eco-conscious lifestyle is portrayed in the media as having the means and privilege to afford expensive alternatives to plastic, but store owner Jessica Thompson has created an environment that is quite the opposite.
+So often, living an eco-conscious lifestyle is portrayed in the media as having the means and privilege to afford expensive alternatives to plastic.
+Still, store owner Jessica Thompson has created an environment that is quite the opposite.
 As someone who was a single mom to five kids for twelve years, her story is a humbling one.

-She is kind, relatable, helpful and passionate.
-Ask her about how Bee Joyful came to be, and you’ll quickly learn that she’s just like you, except for the fact that her love for sustainable living and witty humor has made her and her little shop TikTok famous!
+She is kind, relatable, helpful, and passionate.
+Ask her about how Bee Joyful came to be, and you'll quickly learn that she's just like you, except that her love for sustainable living and witty humor has made her and her little shop TikTok famous!